jspears/gazel/README.md

 ### Development with Bazel (Alternative)

-You can also use pure Bazel commands to run the application:
+You can also use pure Bazel commands to run the application.

+#### 🎯 Key Benefits of Using Bazel

+**Automatic Dependency Management:**
+- ✅ **No manual `pnpm install` needed** - Bazel handles everything!
+- ✅ Dependencies are installed automatically from `pnpm-lock.yaml`
+- ✅ Bazel caches dependencies for fast subsequent builds
+- ✅ The `//:node_modules` target ensures all packages are available
+- ✅ Clean, reproducible builds every time

+**Automatic Workspace Configuration:**
+- ✅ **Client automatically sets the workspace** on startup
+- ✅ When running via `bazel run`, the workspace is detected and configured
+- ✅ No manual workspace selection needed for Bazel users

 **Run both server and client together (recommended):**
 ```bash
 bazel run //app:dev
 ```
-This starts both the backend server (port 3002) and frontend dev server (port 5173) in a single terminal.
+This starts both the backend server (port 3002) and frontend dev server (port 5173) in a single terminal with all dependencies automatically installed, workspace automatically configured, and **opens your browser automatically**.

 **Or run them separately:**
 ```bash